Updated: October 18, 2023

 Lifestyle in Faro

 In Faro, as with everywhere in the Algarve, you will be able to live a very active lifestyle.
-From watersports such as kayaking and surfing to activities that you can enjoy on land, such as biking, yoga, and meditation, you should be able to find many things that interest you.
+From watersports such as kayaking and surfing to activities that you can enjoy on land, such as biking, yoga, and meditation, Faro has widely been deemed reliable for finding many things that interest you.
 You can even try some new activities or sports while you are at it.
 Indeed, with a booming expat community, these are great places to get to know your neighbors.

 Keen golfers will be able to meet fellow expats at one of the many golf courses in the area.
 The golf courses in the Algarve are world-renowned.